Dmoisoff/ShareYourBuild/README.md

 **Future Features**
-* Add a Rich Text Area for formating instructions
+* Add a Rich Text Area for formatting instructions
 * Enable a search feature for keywords or users